What are Repositories?

 Other CD-ROM/DVD sources may be added on this tab.
 Click the "Add CD-ROM" button after inserting a CD-ROM containing packages.
 After adding the CD-ROM/DVD, it will be searched for packages during installation requests.

-Since Ubuntu 9.10, there is an easy way to add Personal Package Archives to the software sources that automatically imports the keys to verify the downloaded software.
+Since Ubuntu 9.10, there is an easy way to add Personal Package Archives to the repository list that automatically imports the keys to verify the downloaded software.

 PPA's do not undergo the same process of validation as packages in the main ubuntu repositories.
 PPA keys are cryptographically signed but are still a low security alternative to the main repository and so the user will be installing software at their own risk.